 - Users will be able to access scores, news, sports radio, podcasts, an on-demand library, and certain games and programming not available on ESPN’s cable channels.

 - Watching live ESPN channels will still require a paid TV subscription (whether cable, satellite, or streaming service).
 The app acts as a gatekeeper by requiring users to sign in with their TV provider account to enable live viewing.
-If you need help finding a streaming TV provider, head over to our TV streaming services guide.
+If you need help finding a streaming TV provider, take a look at our TV streaming services guide.

-- While it wasn’t available on the app at launch, ESPN now offers a condensed, digital version of its popular SportsCenter series each day that can be watched through ESPN+.
+- While it wasn’t available at launch, the ESPN app now offers a condensed, digital version of the network’s popular SportsCenter series each day that can be watched through ESPN+.

 - In August 2018, ESPN+ reached a multiyear deal with with the FA Cup — the oldest domestic cup tournament in the world — to stream English football matches in the U.S.